 In the same way that the diganosis helps to focus the problem, the guiding policy should help to focus the solution.

 I like to set a memorable slogan as a guiding policy.
 The policy then becomes the phrase that you repeat endlessly to keep your team moving in the same, correct direction.

 Some past guiding policies at Tortuga have been:

 - Play the Hits

 I know that those don't make sense without context.
 The point is that they are short, memorable, and start with a verb.
 The coherent actions are where you add details to the guiding policy.

 - A set of coherent actions that are designed to carry out the guiding policy.
 These are steps that are coordinated with one another to work together in accomplishing the guiding policy.

 At best, most "strategies" start and end here.
-Rumelt's Kernel of Strategy is more complete as it provides the context for the actions (tactics).
+Rumelt's Kernel of Strategy is more complete as it provides the context for these actions.